hanusspi/hanusspi.github.io/_posts/2025-06-14-FirstPressureSolver.md

 # 4. Turning it into code

 Having an algorithm and having a running simulator are two very different pairs of shoes.
 Therefore i want to take a few lines to talk about the actual implementation and some potential error sources.
-The full code for this project is available in .........
+The full code for this project is available [here: https://github.com/hanusspi/BasicPressureSolverLab](https://github.com/hanusspi/BasicPressureSolverLab)

 The procect is coded in C++ as most libraries in this domain are available in C++.
 Furthermore, it offers the best compromise between beeing fast and still readable enough, to be well understood and fast programmed.